alam-r7/LE_Load_Test/README.md

 AWS - CentOS/AMI/RHEL t2.medium instance

-Clone the repo to ~ and set the cronjobs and you won't have to look at the instance again.
+Clone the repo to ~, or download and unzip, then set the cronjobs and you won't have to look at the instance again.

 Cronjobs
 --------